nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 #### Example Usage
 Given below is an example usage scenario and how the recipe find mechanism behaves at each step.

 In the command line, the user inputs `find MaLaXiangGuo` to find a recipe from the recipe list. `Duke` calls the `parseCommands()` method in the `Parser` class to parse the user input, which will return a `Command` object.
-The `Command` object will then be executed by calling the `Command#execute()` method, which will call the `RecipeList#searchRecipeList()` to search the recipe list for the recipe.Eventually, the `UI` will be called to show the recipe list that contains the keyword with its index.
+The `Command` object will then be executed by calling the `Command#execute()` method, which will call the `RecipeList#searchRecipeList()` to search the recipe list for the recipe.
+Eventually, the `UI` will be called to show the recipe list that contains the keyword with its index.

 > The following sequence diagram shows how the recipe find feature works:
 ![Sequence Diagram for Recipe Find](./PlantUML/FindRecipe.png)